-One way mileage for this route is about 4 miles with 1,600 feet of gain.
+The round trip mileage for this route is about 8 miles with about 4,000 feet of gain.

 In general, no permits are required for hiking this route.
 However, because the beginning of the route crosses part of the Mt.
 Waterman ski lift area, I frankly do not know how the ski lift operators would react to someone hiking across the area on those rare occasions when there is enough snow for that resort to be open for skiing.

 None, during most of the year.
 The route can be done in trail runners if you prefer.
 However, in winter, snowshoes and/or crampons may be necessary.

 There are no reliable water sources along this route, so bring what you need.